containerum/events-api/README.md

-# Events API for Containerum Platform
+# Events API for Containerum
-Events API is an API that formats events data from the DB and passes it to [Containerum Platform](https://github.com/containerum/containerum).
+Events API is an API that formats events data from the DB and passes it to [Containerum](https://github.com/containerum/containerum).

 ## Prerequisites
 * Kubernetes